aaalexlit/cc-evidences-api/doc/db.md

 2. Colab provides limited time GPU-powered sessions
 3. Searches require the whole index to be in RAM and the API is currently deployed on Google Cloud on the instance with rather moderate RAM volume (16GB)
+4. Limited storage space.
+Currently, all the indices and csvs are stored on my personal Google Drive taking the majority of available space

 ## Stages